orbuluh/cpp/core-guidelines/GSL.md

 - We plan for a "ISO C++ standard style" semi-formal specification of the GSL.
 - We rely on the ISO C++ Standard Library and hope for parts of the GSL to be absorbed into the standard library.

+## FAQ.54: Has the GSL (guidelines support library) been approved by the ISO C++ standards committee?
+- No. The GSL exists only to supply a few types and aliases that are not currently in the standard library.
+- If the committee decides on standardized versions (of these or other types that fill the same need) then they can be removed from the GSL.

 # GSL.view: Views
 - These types allow the user to distinguish between **owning and non-owning pointers** and **between pointers to a single object and pointers to the first element of a sequence**.
 - **These "views" are never owners.**